 Cochise Stronghold Campground

-To help you become better acquainted with this unusual environment, the Stronghold Nature Trail follows a 0.4-mile barrier-free loop that wanders among the yucca, cactus, and rocks.
+To help you become better acquainted with this unusual environment, the Stronghold History Trail #335 follows a 0.4-mile barrier-free loop that wanders among the yucca, cactus, and rocks.
 This short, easy stroll provides a self-guided introduction to several desert plants, as well as some of the principles of desert ecology.
 It also provides good views of the rocks that form the ramparts of the Stronghold.

 A wheelchair-accessible, 400-foot history trail in the campground tells of the area’s colorful past.

-The Cochise Trail #279, which also starts in the campground, climbs past dozens of fantastic rock formations to Stronghold Divide at 5,900 feet and continues on to West Stronghold Canyon and the Council Rocks historic area.
+The Cochise Trail #279, which also starts in the campground, climbs past dozens of fantastic rock formations to Stronghold Divide at 5,900 feet and continues to West Stronghold Canyon and the Council Rocks historic area.

 Note:

-• No potable water is available in the campground.
+- No potable water is available in the campground.
 Bring plenty with you.

 Download the Cochise Stronghold Recreation Guide in English.

-September 1 - May 31
+September 1-May 31

 No hook-ups.
 Trailers limited to 16 feet.
 Limit 2 vehicles and 10 persons per site.
 14-day stay limit per 60-day period.

-Double Site: $40 per night.
+Double Site: $40 per night

 Day Use:

-Day: $8 per vehicle
+$8 per vehicle per day

-Week: $10 per vehicle
+$10 per vehicle per week

 Buy a pass online, or purchase a day pass on-site with cash or check.
 Proof of payment, or a valid Coronado National Forest Annual Pass or Interagency (America the Beautiful) Pass, including the Annual, Senior, Access, or Military Pass, must be displayed on the driver's side of the vehicle dashboard.
 Learn more about accepted passes.